-Make sure that the primary and secondary packaging would remind the recipient of your brand.
-It is also important to keep in mind to use packaging that would match with how you position your brand.
+Make sure that the primary and secondary packaging remind the recipient of your brand.
+It’s also important to keep in mind to use packaging that matches with your brand positioning.

 Just look at Adidas or Nike using packaging tape with their brand all over it just to make sure you don’t forget where you bought it from.

 Tip Number 2: Packaging doesn’t have to be boring.

 Opening packages should always feel like Christmas morning.
 There’s a thrill to opening every parcel that one gets from online shopping.
 Who wouldn’t want to be pleasantly surprised?